suselrd/django-allmedia/README.rst

     In code:
     When u need to execute the thumbs generation, just call the create_thumbnails function (passing in the image_path and usage params).
     This may be done either in synchronous or asynchronous way (as a celery task).

+5. If you want to use (Ajax Upload and File Validations), you need to use also bootstrap file input component and jQuery.